Mahatma Gandhi: Literary works

 Gandhi was a prolific writer.
 His signature style was simple, precise, clear and devoid of artificialities.
 One of Gandhi's earliest publications, Hind Swaraj, published in Gujarati in 1909, became "the intellectual blueprint" for India's independence movement.
 The book was translated into English the next year, with a copyright legend that read "No Rights Reserved".
 For decades, Gandhi edited several newspapers including Harijan in Gujarati, in Hindi and in the English language; Indian Opinion while in South Africa and, Young India, in English, and Navajivan, a Gujarati monthly, on his return to India.
 Later, Navajivan was also published in Hindi.
 Gandhi also wrote letters almost every day to individuals and newspapers.

 Gandhi also wrote several books, including his autobiography, The Story of My Experiments with Truth (સત્યના પ્રયોગો અથવા આત્મકથા), of which Gandhi bought the entire first edition to make sure it was reprinted.
 His other autobiographies included: Satyagraha in South Africa about his struggle there, Hind Swaraj or Indian Home Rule, a political pamphlet, and a paraphrase in Gujarati of John Ruskin's Unto This Last which was an early critique of political economy.
 This last essay can be considered his programme on economics.
 Gandhi also wrote extensively on vegetarianism, diet and health, religion, social reforms, etc. Gandhi usually wrote in Gujarati, though he also revised the Hindi and English translations of his books.
 In 1934, Gandhi wrote Songs from Prison while prisoned in Yerawada jail in Maharashtra.

 Gandhi's complete works were published by the Indian government under the name The Collected Works of Mahatma Gandhi in the 1960s.
 The writings comprise about 50,000 pages published in about 100 volumes.
 In 2000, a revised edition of the complete works sparked a controversy, as it contained a large number of errors and omissions.
 The Indian government later withdrew the revised edition.

+In August 2026, a collection of handwritten notes by Gandhi, reported to be rare were auctioned in Mumbai for USD 1.69 Million.
+The notes addressed issues on truth, non-violence and self-restraint.
+The auction house is quoted as stating that the auction price is the highest paid for any Indian historical document.